Andrew-Willms/GPU-Passthrough-On-Ubuntu-22.04.2-for-Beginners/README.md

 Other useful commands include:
 - `lscpi` which lists the PCI devices in your system.
+- `lspci -n` which lists the IDs of the PCI devices in your system.
+(Okay I admit, this one doesn't seem that useful but I wanted to list it for completionism).
 - `lcpci -nn` which lists the PCI devices in your system _and their PCI IDs_.
 - `lscpi -nnk` which lists the PCI devices in your system, their PCI IDs, and some other information about them _including which driver they are using_ (which will be useful later).